thebader9/RMLGROUP2/README.md

 ![PFIRELU](https://github.com/thebader9/RMLGROUP2/assets/111473895/549846bc-1595-49c9-a96d-823be477ca16)

-* **As shown in the model above ‘loan_to_value_ratio_std’ feature represent the standardized ‘loan-to value-ratio’, which is a measure of the loan amount relative to the appraised value of the property.A higher loan-to-value ratio indicates a higher risk for lenders,potentially leading to higher interest rates and hence the value of 0.5525 suggest that the loan to value ratio for this particular application is relatively high.**
+* Local Interpretability:As shown in the model above ‘loan_to_value_ratio_std’ feature represent the standardized ‘loan-to value-ratio’, which is a measure of the loan amount relative to the appraised value of the property.A higher loan-to-value ratio indicates a higher risk for lenders,potentially leading to higher interest rates and hence the value of 0.5525 suggest that the loan to value ratio for this particular application is relatively high.**

 ##### Sample 8000